 The lume is quite decent, the bezel being only press fitted and therefore sometimes a little loose.
 Strap widh is 18mm as Amphibias are “smallish” at 40mm without the (big) crown.

-I love blue of my dial and the fact that the watch came with a decent rubber strap, the metal band being sold are trash.
-Many versions (dial, case, date or not) can be had and the Amphibias seem to get modded a lot.
+I love the deep blue of my dial and the fact that the watch came with a decent rubber strap, the metal bands sometimes coming with them are trash.
+Many versions (dial style, case shape, date window or not) can be had and the Amphibias seem to get modded a lot.
 You can build a small collection without spending a fortune.

 Some weeks ago, I stumbled upon a super elegant dress watch by Orient that had previously hidden well under my radar.
 It features a 40mm wide case (measured without the crown) made out of polished titanium!
 Not too small, not overly large, yet super light.
 You barely notice it on your wrist.
 There is a black dial version available and one with an all titanium metal bracelet, the latter being more expensive of course.